Zero-Temperature Chaos in Bidimensional Models with Finite-Range Potentials: Results on computability

 {\it Acknowledgments:} We are very grateful to Nathalie Aubrun and Mathieu Sablik for always being available to discuss and explain details of their construction to us and also to Samuel Petite for his help and suggestions.
 RB, GDV, and PT were partially supported by USP-COFECUB Uc Ma 176/19, "{\it Formalisme Thermodynamique des quasi-cristaux \`a temp\'erature z\'ero}".
 GDV was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001 (Project 88887.1351235/2017-01).
 S. Barbieri, who collaborated in the computer-theoretic parts of the paper, was supported by the FONDECYT grant 11200037 and the ANR projects CoCoGro (ANR-16-CE40-0005) and CODYS (ANR-18-CE40-0007).
 RB was supported by CNPq grants 312294/2018-2 and 408851/2018-0, by FAPESP grant 16/25053-8, and by the Grant for experienced researchers from abroad of the Centre of Excellence “Dynamics, Mathematical Analysis and Artificial Intelligence” at Nicolaus Copernicus University in Toruń, Poland.
+We thank both anonymous referees who provided useful and detailed comments on a previous version of this manuscript.